Ptolemy XII Auletes: Background and early life

 The date of Ptolemy XII's birth is thus uncertain.
 If he was the son of Cleopatra IV, he was probably born around 117 BC and followed around a year later by a brother, known as Ptolemy of Cyprus.
-In 117 BC, Ptolemy IX was governor of Cyprus, but in 116 BC he returned to Alexandria upon the death of his father, Ptolemy VIII.
-At this point, Ptolemy IX became the junior co-regent of his grandmother Cleopatra II and his mother, Cleopatra III.
-In 115 BC, his mother forced him to divorce Cleopatra IV, who fled into exile.
+In 117 BC, Ptolemy IX was governor of Cyprus, but in 116 BC he returned to Alexandria upon the death of his father Ptolemy VIII and became the junior co-regent of his grandmother Cleopatra II and his mother Cleopatra III.
+After her divorce from Ptolemy IX, Cleopatra IV fled into exile in 115 BC.
 The former Egyptian queen married the Seleucid king Antiochus IX, but she was murdered by his half-brother and rival Antiochus VIII in 112 BC.
-Ptolemy IX meanwhile had been remarried to Cleopatra Selene, with whom he had a daughter, Berenice III.
+Ptolemy IX and Cleopatra Selene had a daughter, Berenice III.
 By 109 BC, Ptolemy IX had begun the process of introducing Ptolemy XII to public life.
 In that year, Ptolemy XII served as the Priest of Alexander and Ptolemaic kings (an office which Ptolemy IX otherwise held himself throughout his reign) and had a festival established in his honour in Cyrene.
 Relations between Ptolemy IX and his mother deteriorated.
 In 107 BC she forced him to flee Alexandria for Cyprus and replaced him as co-regent with his younger brother, Ptolemy X. Justin mentions that Ptolemy IX left two sons behind when he fled Alexandria.
 Chris Bennett argues that these sons should be identified as Ptolemy XII and Ptolemy of Cyprus.